viamrobotics/docs/docs/services/data-capture.md

 # Data Manager
 The data manager service supports capturing data from any component at a pre-defined frequency.

-The capture runs in the background and can be set up to 15kHz, depending on the component.
+The capture runs in the background and can be set as high as 15kHz, depending on the component.
+If a robot is restarted (with the same config), capture resumes automatically.

-If a robot is restarted (with the same config), capture will automatically continue.
+The service also supports syncing captured data to the Viam Cloud at a predefined frequency or on-demand via the Sync() endpoint.
+Synchronization runs in the background, and if a robot is restarted (with the same config), synchronization at a predefined frequency will automatically continue.

 #### Coming Soon
-- Cloud Synchronization
 - Data Processing for ML model training
 - Model to Robot Deployment